Natas-65g-3

 As it was common at the time, yolks were used to create cakes and pastries.
 Catholic monks at the Jerónimos Monastery in Belém, Lisbon, are attributed with the creation of “Pastéis de nata” as they attempted to generate much needed revenue by selling them to tourists visiting the Monastery and Belém Tower.

-We produce and supply the best quality bake-from-frozen Pasteis de Nata out there.
+We produce and supply the best quality bake-from-frozen Pasteis de Nata.

 Our authentic Portuguese custard tarts are the result of a continuous hunger for quality improvement by the long-standing family run business, to develop a unique and irresistible recipe of pastéis de nata whilst following traditional methods.